WeblateOrg/weblate/docs/admin/install.rst

     # Grant all privileges to  weblate user
     GRANT ALL PRIVILEGES ON weblate.* TO 'weblate'@'localhost'  IDENTIFIED BY 'password';

-There are some recommendation
-When using MySQL, don't forget to create database with UTF-8 encoding:

-    # Create database on MySQL >= 5.7.7
-    CREATE DATABASE weblate CHARACTER SET utf8mb4;
-    # Use utf8 for older versions
-    # CREATE DATABASE weblate CHARACTER SET utf8;

 .. _mysql-config:

 Configuring Weblate to use MySQL